This concept was created by NewstalkZB. Creatorbread does not own these graphics.

 "Socialism is a political worldview that prioritizes the social/government ownership of the means of production rather than ownership by private individuals or corporations.
 It’s more geared towards public satisfaction rather than the accumulation of profit."

 Even though America is primarily a capitalist society, we have aspects of socialism everywhere.
-From public transportation to government assistance, the idea is that private organizations don't own everything and prosperity is shared across the board.
+From public transportation to government assistance, the idea is that private organizations don't own everything and profits are shared across the board.

 But if it was as simple as that, I think it'd be much more accepted..